dvtrn-pro/clickfix-detector/README.md

 ## How This Project Started

-At a previous job I saw users receiving phishing emails with Word and Excel attachments.
-When they opened them, the document showed what looked like a CAPTCHA or "I'm not a robot" checkbox.
-Clicking it would silently run malicious code in the background without the user knowing.
+At a previous job our email gateway flagged a suspicious email but didn't block it — it sent an alert to our PhishAnalyzer queue for the SOC team to review.

-We had security tools like an EDR and email gateway that alerted and acted on it, but I was curious to understand what was actually happening at the process level.
-I wanted to see if I could independently validate what those tools were catching by looking at the raw logs myself.
+We pulled the attachment and ran it through a sandbox which showed a Excel document spawning encoded PowerShell.
+This confirmed it was a ClickFix attack — where a malicious document shows a fake CAPTCHA or "I'm not a robot" prompt that silently runs a macro when clicked.

-So I built this script to learn how that detection works.
+I was curious to understand how you would detect that same behavior at the endpoint level using raw process logs.
+So I built this script to learn the detection logic myself and validate what the sandbox was already showing us.

 ---